How to Build a Business Development Training Program that Works

 4. Build sustainable habits around relationship development and time dedicated to BD

-Step 1: Align Leadership on a Common “Way of Business Development”
+Step 1: Align Leadership on a Common Business Development Framework

-Unison began with the Executive Team.
-In a facilitated workshop, we helped leaders define and agree on a unified sales process - a “Way of Business Development” - that cut across service lines.
-We codified a 12-step process, organized into:
+Unison began with the leadership team.
+In a facilitated workshop, we helped leaders define and agree on a unified sales process that cut across service lines.
+We worked with leadership to define a structured approach to business development, organized into:

 At each step we aligned the team on the behaviors most predictive of success, and ensured they reflected the firm’s values.
 This became the foundation for the program.